twrecked/hass-aarlo/README.md

 light:
   - platform: aarlo
 ```
-The component supports the standard Arlo lights, Arlo Baby lights and Arlo Pro 3
+The component supports the standard Arlo lights, Arlo Baby lights and Arlo Pro
-Floodlight.
-There is one noticable quirk, you can adjust the brightness of a light while
+3 Floodlight.
+There is one noticeable quirk, you can adjust the brightness of a
-it is on but the change will not happen until you turn the light off and back on again.
+light while it is on but the change will not happen until you turn the light
+off and back on again.
 This how the official web interface works.

-This does not apply to the Pro 3 Floodlight as the brightness
+This does not apply to the Pro 3 Floodlight as the brightness can be changed
-can be changed while it is turned on.
+while it is turned on.

 <a name="configuration-switch"></a>
 ### Switch Configuration